psycalc/temporistics_matching_algorithm/README.md

 ## Additional Information

-This project is developed by [Your Name] and is licensed under the [License Name].
+This project is developed by [Your Name] and is licensed under the MIT License.

 For more information, please visit the project repository on [GitHub](https://github.com/yourusername/psychological-calculator) or contact the developer at [your.email@example.com].